Skip to main content

 }

-To get the public key in base64 format for the policy:
+To get the public key in base64 format for a manual policy:

 nono trust export-key --id default

-Glob patterns that identify instruction files.
-Any file matching these patterns is subject to attestation verification, regardless of directory depth.
+Glob patterns identifying files under attestation.
+Any file matching these patterns is subject to verification.

 {